JeremyGagnier/Mirage/README.md

 # The Mirage Programming Language

-**NOTE:** Mirage is currently in the design stage.
+>**NOTE:** Mirage is currently in the design stage.
 Many ideas and features are not solidified or implemented at the moment.
-{: .alert .alert-warning}

 The Mirage programming language is designed around the following principles: